Donders-Institute/docker-swarm-setup/doc/tutorial/swarm.rst

 Join tokens
 ===========

-Managers also hold tokens that can be used by other nodes to join the cluster.
-There are two joining tokens; one for joining the cluster as a mansger, the other for being a worker.
+Managers also hold tokens (a.k.a. join token) for nodes to join the cluster.
+There are two join tokens; one for joining the cluster as a mansger, the other for being a worker.
 To retrieve the token for manager, use the following command on the first manager.

 .. code-block:: bash